 Warsaw had a very strong and determined resistance movement.
 Against all odds, the Warsaw Uprising was an attempt to take back the city.
 Lasting over a month, the Nazis ultimately crushed it, even more determined to destroy the city as punishment.
 Warsaw paid dearly for its insubordination.

 It’s difficult to explain to people why I will never visit a concentration camp or why I don’t watch war movies.
 For me, the atrocities and destruction of the war are not a distant history lesson.
 My grandma’s stories of the Nazis marching on the streets when she was a little girl and all the people she knew that were never seen again always come to mind.
 Stories of war survivors coming to my school and recalling their experiences.
-Tales of my grandfather being imprisoned in the concentration camp.
+Tales of my grandfather being imprisoned as POW in the concentration camp.
 The realities of war were always fresh.

 As a child growing up in Warsaw, I was always exposed to what happened.
 I think some of that stuff has seriously traumatized me, but that’s not what this post is about.
 Needless to say, there is an element of morbidness everywhere in Warsaw.